WordlessMeteor/LoL-Dragon-Change/README.md

 		- This program is designed only for the developer to update offline data, but anyone interested is welcome to download and experience it.
 		- This program can be used to update data resources from both CommunityDragon and DataDragon databases.
 			- While updating CommunityDragon data resources, the program provides 4 updating modes.
-				- [Global Scanning] performs an **entire comparison** between the local and online data resources to achieve the syncronization.
-					- It's highly recommended that **the user perform [Global Scanning] at first when the user is running this program for the first time**, even if he/she has downloaded the data resources from this repository.
 				- [Updating According to Modification Time] is meant to reflect the **changes** between online and local data resources.
 					- In a case where the **modification times** of some local data resources are **later** than those of the corresponding online data resources, whereas the **actual content** of these local data resources is **earlier** than that of their corresponding online data resources, running this mode *won't update* these local data resources.
 					- This mode is set as the default mode in the <ins>repository</ins>.
 Submit an empty string to adopt the default mode.
 				- [Updating According to Program Demands] is meant to **quickly** update the data resources only necessary for customized programs.
 					- This mode is set as the default mode in the <ins>releases</ins>.
 Submit an empty string to adopt the default mode.
-				- [Updating Specified Folders] allows users to pass **a custom folder list** into the program.
-The program will only check the data resource files under these folders.
-					- This mode is mainly meant to make up for the folders that **fail to be checked** because of network condition by the previous three modes.
 			- While updating DataDragon data resources, users need to **follow the hint of the program**: first download the latest compressed tarball of DataDragon database, then decompress it, and finally provide the decompression directory.
 			- While updating DataDragon data resources, the program provides 2 updating modes.
 				- [Global Scanning] performs an **entire comparison** on the data resources between the local  repository and the latest DataDragon archive compressed file that has already been downloaded to local.